geoffsee/toak/packages/toak-rs/README.md

 ## Configuration

-### .toak-ignore Files
+### .aiignore Files

-Create `.toak-ignore` files to exclude patterns from processing.
+Create `.aiignore` files to exclude patterns from processing.
 These work similarly to `.gitignore`:

 ```plaintext
 # Ignore specific files